FelixOnline/v2/content/articles/2016-2-26-breakfast-at-granger--co.md

 That’s it.
 We are leaving South Kensington.

 Situated on Westbourne Grove, Notting Hill, Granger &amp; Co. will be your perfect spot to get your Aussie breakfast fix.
-Walk inside to find a well\-lit, airy, spacious room with clean, marble tables and a casual, minimalist vibe.
+Walk inside to find a well-lit, airy, spacious room with clean, marble tables and a casual, minimalist vibe.

 But we have no time to devour the interior.
 Let’s get down to food.